-University of Chichester Library Services Stock retention, withdrawal and donations policy - November 2018
+University of Chichester Library Services Stock retention, withdrawal and donations policy

-In order to ensure that the collections in the library are current, and as such provide the best possible support for programmes of study, the Library Service will undertake a rolling programme of stock revision.
+To ensure that the collections in the Library provide the best possible support for programmes of study, the Library Service will undertake a rolling programme of stock revision.

 A systematic programme of revision represents good housekeeping practice and is undertaken at intervals by all non-copyright libraries.

-In developing this policy we have taken into account the need to:
+In developing this policy we have taken into account the following needs:

-- provide and sustain collections that best support the current research and teaching and learning priorities of the University of Chichester - achieve a good balance between study space for readers (individually and in groups), space for our collections and space for IT - accommodate new teaching, learning or research needs (for example, e-learning) and identify any potential requirement to re-purpose the use of existing space that this may entail.
+- to provide and sustain collections that best support the current research and teaching and learning priorities of the University of Chichester - to achieve a good balance between study space for readers (individually and in groups), space for our collections and space for IT - to accommodate new teaching, learning or research needs, e.g. eLearning, and any potential requirement to re-purpose the use of existing space that this may entail.